sgys banner books

 “For the time will come when they will not endure sound doctrine (full-counsel Bible truth); but after their own (unpurged) lusts shall they heap to themselves teachers, having itching ears.
 2 Timothy 4:3

 The Holy Spirit is saying through Paul here that many do not want to die to self but instead feed/serve self, so they place themselves under those who will tell them what they want to hear instead of what they need to hear.
 God help us.
 Hell awaits all who die worshipping at the altar of self and not the LORD God Almighty – “Thou shalt have no other gods before me.”
-(Ex.
+(Exod.
 20:3)

 Esau forfeited his eternal reward due to self-idolatry.
 He consequently lost his birthright (Gen. 25; 27:36).
 The Holy Ghost warns us under the new covenant using Esau’s fatal decision to love himself more than the LORD His Maker: